 The poems in Girl Torpedo address gendered injustice, and the ways in which violence against women is often condoned or ignored.
 Rife with sass and swagger, these poems are reclamation spells, war cries, elegies for girlhood stolen, and amulets for the unborn.
 They chart the delights and dreads of mother-love, and wrestle with the responsibility of living in both privilege & marginalization, especially in terms of negotiating power of the body.
 Invoking a sisterhood of survival with language rendered in velocity and volatility, Girl Torpedo wants to sink the old battleship and resurface whole.

-Described by the author as “my dropping-out book,” Arielle Greenberg’s Come Along With Me to the Pasture Now recounts (and interrogates) her decision to leave a cosmopolitan lifestyle and academic career, and to relocate with her family to a rural area.
-Throughout this book, the poet returns again and again to the concept of community: what relationship(s) do we have with the people and environments that surround us?
-How do we collectively define our spiritual and cultural priorities?
-How can we do so in ways that increase our awareness of ourselves and of others—and without causing harm?
-These poems frequently remain uncomfortable in the face of accepted social certainties—and invitingly comfortable in moments of mystery and not-knowing.
+Described by the author as “my dropping-out book,” Arielle Greenberg’s Come Along With Me to the Pasture Now maps her decision to leave city life and an academic career, and relocate with her family to a rural area.
+These poems return frequently to a concept of community.
+What relationships do we have with the people and environments that surround us?
+In what ways are we aware of ourselves, and of others?
+How does one process one’s place in cultural legacies that have both created and endured harm?
+These poems are often willingly uncomfortable as they seek to understand—mindful of failures, with the goal of doing and being better.